microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

 #### Key Benefits

-1. Setup a `root` SharedMap that we can use to store collaborative content and other distributed data structures.
+1. Setup a `root` SharedDirectory (a Distributed Data Structure) that we can use to store collaborative content and other distributed data structures.
 2. Provide `this.createAndAttachComponent(...)` and `this.getComponent(...)` functions for easier creation and access to other components.